spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/04-aks.md

 6. In the **Azure Cloud Configuration** section, add the **Instance type**.
 The cost details present for a review.

-7. Enter the **Managed Disk information** and its size.
+7. Enter the **Managed Disk Information** and its size.

 8. If you are including additional or multiple nodes to make a node pool, then click the **Add Worker Nodes** button to create the next node.

-## Include Additional Nodes to Create a Node Pool
+## Include Additional Nodes to Create Worker Node Pools

-1. Identify the next node pool as a worker node and give it a worker name.
+1. Identify the next node pool as a worker node and give it a worker node pool name.

 2. This time, you are able to enable **Autoscaler** and System Node Pool will not be enabled.